bwgref/straycats/index.md

    3. 'Faint': Potential faint stray light
    4. 'GR': Ghost-rays from a source just outside of the FoV
    5. 'Unkn': Stray light from an unidentified source

-2. SL Target

-    The name of the SL target.

 3. SEQID

-    The sequence ID for the NuSTAR observation where SL was observed.
-If a SL Target is observed in multiple sequence IDs then there are multiple rows in the table for that sequence ID.
+    The NuSTAR sequence ID

 4. Module

-    The module in which SL was observed.
-Either A or B. If both A and B then there are multiple rows for that sequence ID.
+    The NuSTAR FPM that contains the stray light (A or B)

-5. Exposure (s)
+5. Exposure

-    The exposure time in seconds for that observation
+    The exposure time for this observation in seconds

-6. RA / Dec

-    The RA / Dec for the *targeted* observation (i.e., not the SL Target)
+6. Multi (FITS only)

+    Whether the sequence ID contains multiple stray light patterns (Yes/No)

-7. TIME / END_TIME
+7. Primary

+    Primary Target

+8. Time

-    The MJD start / end time of the observation
+    MJD time of the observation

-8. Notes

-    Any notes for the SL observation (probably to be removed at some point).

----

-### Update plan

-The Google docs will remain the underlying source of the information.
-So as we identify more of the unidentified SL sources we'll update those tables, dump them to CSV files, and then regenrated the FITS version of the catalog.
+9. RA / DEC of the Primary

+10. SL Source

+    If identified, otherwise ??

+11. SL Type

+    If we have identified the type of the object, this will be here

+12. SIMAD_ID

+    ID for the source in SIMBAD

+13. RA/Dec of SL source

+    If known.
+Otherwise -999

 ---

 ## Sky distribution of SL sources